- Since 2000, more than a million people in the United States have died of drug overdoses, the majority of which were due to opioids.

 President Barack Obama reduced prison sentences for hundreds of nonviolent drug offenders during his tenure.
 However, he failed to secure legislation that would have eliminated mandatory minimum sentences for federal drug crimes.
-His administration also established hundreds of new drug courts, which proponents say are a more effective alternative to incarceration.
+His administration also established hundreds of new drug courts, which proponents say are an effective alternative to incarceration.
 Drug courts, the first of which was launched in 1989, under the George H.W.
-Bush administration, provide nonviolent offenders an alternative to the criminal-justice system that involves monitoring and rehabilitation services rather than prison time.
+Bush administration, provide nonviolent offenders an alternative to the criminal justice system that involves monitoring and rehabilitation services rather than prison time.
 In 2016, Obama signed legislation authorizing more than $1 billion in funding, largely in the form of state grants, to expand opioid treatment and prevention programs.

-In October 2017, President Trump declared the epidemic a public health emergency, freeing up some federal grant funds for states to direct toward the crisis and loosening restrictions on access to treatment.
-Meanwhile, a presidential commission has recommended other policies [PDF] to combat the opioid problem.
+In 2017, President Trump declared the epidemic a public health emergency, freeing up some federal grant funds for states to direct toward the crisis and loosening restrictions on access to treatment.
+Meanwhile, a presidential commission recommended other policies [PDF] to combat the opioid problem.
 A year later, Trump signed into law the Support for Patients and Communities Act, bipartisan legislation aimed at further expanding access to addiction treatment and increasing research on alternative pain medications, among other things.
 However, some observers say it does not provide enough sustained funding to curb the crisis.

-How are other countries dealing with opioid addiction?
+How have other countries dealt with opioid addiction?

-The Netherlands.
+Netherlands.
 The Netherlands permits the sale and use of small amounts of cannabis to steer users away from so-called hard drugs [PDF], such as cocaine and heroin, and has implemented harm-reduction policies.
-In the 1990s the country began offering heroin at no cost, and the rate of high-risk or so-called problem use has halved from 2002 to some fourteen thousand in 2012 [PDF], according to the European Monitoring Centre for Drugs and Drug Addiction, which estimates that the total has since leveled off.
+In the 1990s the country began offering heroin at no cost, and the rate of high-risk or “problem” use was halved from 2002 to some fourteen thousand cases in 2012, according to the European Monitoring Centre for Drugs and Drug Addiction, which estimates that the total has since leveled off.
 Proponents of decriminalization point to the Netherlands for evidence that these policies work, though critics claim they have not curbed organized crime.